Oscar-Kristensson/BoardGame/docs/games.md

 | x               | int           | The x-cord |
 | y               | int           | The y-cord |

-#### Player Info
+#### Common Player Info
-The player info object has the following parameters:
+The common player info object has the following parameters:
 | Parameter       | Values        | Comments |
 |-----------------|---------------|----------|
 | hasAccounts     | bool          | Enables the accounts in the game |